geoglows/training.geoglows.org/docs/forecast_validation.md

 The following Colab notebook will help to plot the original forecast launched every day and the observed data for the same datasets.
 The Colab notebook is available here: https://colab.research.google.com/drive/1VMs50wKE55TBn8tWTimc69s1rNaom8SI
 ## Step 3: Reorganizing the Forecast Data

+The third step is reorganizing the forecast as a function of days-in-advance.
+This will help us understand how far in advance the GEOGloWS ECMWF Streamflow Services forecasts accurately predict flow.
+Tables 1 and 2 illustrate how the data will be reorganized.
+After reorganizing the data, we can create visuals and compute metrics that show how accurate the forecasts are 1 day in advance, 2 days in advance, 3 days in advance, etc.

 ## Step 4: Comparing Days-in-Advance Forecasts with Observed Data